-In 1996 I was diagnosed with an incurable condition.
+In 1996 I was diagnosed with an incurable thyroid condition.

-I had a goiter (picture at left) PLUS auto-immune thyroid disease.
+I had a goiter (pictured above) plus an auto-immune thyroid disease.

-I was also suffering with allergies, cold sores, poor immunity, and I was 25 pounds heavier than I am today.
+I was also suffering from allergies, cold sores, poor immunity, and I was 25 pounds heavier than I am today.

 My doctor recommended that we radiate my thyroid.

 My gut instinct said, “no freakin’ way!”
-I questioned that treatment for thyroid disease.
+I questioned that treatment.
 And, if I hadn’t, I would not have a thyroid today.

 I remember taking my mom to the hospital in Long Island for weekly radiation and chemo treatments.
 She never wanted to go.
 She told me it made her feel sick and she wanted to stop.
 But, we didn’t stop.
 We followed the modern medical protocol and didn’t question it.

 As I watched her suffer, I began questioning that medical treatment.
 So did my father.
 He read an article about a doctor that had healed himself from pancreatic cancer using a natural diet.
 So we tried it.

 We switched mom from standard American eating to a more wholesome diet and immediately noticed changes.
 Her lips regained their pink color instead of the bluish-gray they had become from the cancer treatments.
 And, the ashen color of her face was growing peachy once again.

 It was obvious this new food was giving her a little more life.
 Like a houseplant that hadn’t been watered for a while; once you add water the plant perks up.
 That’s exactly what happened; she perked up a bit, but it wasn’t enough to bring her back.
 You can read more about that here: Honoring My Mother’s Journey.